inveniosoftware/docs-invenio-rdm/docs/releases/v14/upgrade-v14.0.md

 The throughline of this document is a sequential series of steps to execute. **Do read** the optional sections as they sometimes indicate changes to apply even if NOT adopting change.
 We highly recommend running the steps in a local development environment first where experience with the particularities of your instance can be gained without data loss worry.
 Then we recommend you run the steps into a staging environment mirroring your production deployment and accrue further insight into specificities of your environment (or missing details in these update steps!).
 Equipped with that knowledge, running the steps on your production environment should be smooth.

+As always, reach out on [Discord](https://discord.gg/8qatqBC) if you need help!
+There are more details in this one, so don't hesitate.

 !!! warning "Backup"

     Always backup your database, statistics indices and files before you try to perform an upgrade.